google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/creating_visualizations_checklist.rst

 some key considerations for accessible data visualizations.`_

 In addition, some other aspects of visualization to think about include language, color, size.
-Look at your choices and ask: Is this the simplest way to express this information?
-How simple/complicated should your visualization be, depending on the technical understanding of your audience?
-Keep all these questions in mind so that your visualizations are clear for all.
+Look at your choices and ask:

+-   Is this the simplest way to express this information?
+-   How simple/complicated should your visualization be, depending on the technical understanding of your audience?

+Keep these questions in mind so that your visualizations are clear for all.

 What should I keep in mind when creating a visualization?
 ---------------------------------------------------------